setchy/atlassify/ROADMAP.md

 A list of "things" to improve

 ## Now
-- [ ] fix unit tests - re-enable those that are skipped
+- [ ] re-enable handful of skipped unit tests

 ## Soon